jsenv/core/packages/independent/assert/docs/comparison_jest.md

 - tools cannot execute test files without plugins/configuration
 - humans cannot read test files without documentation

 As a result switching from a source file to a test file cost cognitivie energy.
-You might even need to re-read Jest documentation to remember what's going on.
-Things like [https://jestjs.io/docs/setup-teardown are hard to keep in memory and hurts the natural code execution flow present in source files.
+You might even need to re-read Jest documentation to remember what's going on (see https://jestjs.io/docs/setup-teardown).

 `@jsenv/assert` favors standard.
 As a result code is portable.
-Switching from a standard file to a test file is designed to be easier.
-Test should be easier to read and easier to write because closer to the code in source files.
+Switching from a standard file to a test file is designed to be easier and pleasant.